-"System Status" is checked by using one of the following two methods:
+Check system status by using one of the following two methods:

 If the Zone Sensor Module (ZSM) is equipped with a remote panel with LED status indication, you can check the unit within the space.
-If the ZSM does not have LED's, use Method 2.
+If the ZSM does not have LEDs, use Method 2.
 BAYSENS110, BAYSENS109, BAYSENS119, BAYSENS023A all have the remote panel indication feature.
 The LED descriptions are listed below.

-Zone Sensor LED 1 (System)
+LED 1 (System)

-- "On" during normal operation.
+On During normal operation

-- "Off" if a system failure occurs or the LED fails.
+Off If a system failure occurs or LED fails

-- "Flashing" indicates test mode.
+Flashing Indicates test mode

-Zone Sensor LED 2 (Heat)
+LED 2 (Heat)

-"On" when the heat cycle is operating.
+On When the heat cycle is operating

-Troubleshooting

-"Off" when the heat cycle terminates or the LED fails.
+When the heat cycle terminates or LED fails

-"Flashing" indicates a heating failure.
+Flashing Indicates a heating failure

-Zone Sensor LED 3 (Cool)
+LED 3 (Cool)

-"On" when the cooling cycle is operating.
+On When the cooling cycle is operating

-"Off" when the cooling cycle terminates or the LED fails.
+Off When the cooling cycle terminates or LED fails

-"Flashing" indicates a cooling failure.
+Flashing Indicates a cooling failure

-Zone Sensor LED 4 (Service)
+LED 4 (Service)

-"On" indicates a clogged filter.
+On Indicates a clogged filter

-"Off" during normal operation.
+Off During normal operation

-"Flashing" indicates an evaporator fan or condensate overflow switch failure.
+Flashing Indicates an evaporator fan failure or condensate overflow switch failure

-Below is the complete listing of failure indication causes.
+The following sections contain a complete listing of failure indication causes.